 However, even though some types of facial swelling may not be always serious, it generally requires a medical intervention to determine the cause and adequate treatment of it.

-There could be many possible reasons to cause a swollen face, but because swelling is usually a sign of an underlying problem, the dogs suffering will often show other signs of illness, like lethargy or a loss of appetite.
+There could be many possible reasons for a dog’s swollen face, but because swelling is usually a sign of an underlying problem, the dog in pain will often show other signs of illness, like lethargy or a loss of appetite.

 The most common reasons why your dog’s face is swollen

 Although dogs don’t typically show the signs of allergies a human does, a dog’s swollen face is an indicator of a reaction taking place.
 An allergic reaction may be caused by bee stings, other bug bites, medications, vaccinations, exposure to toxins, pollen, certain foods and other allergens in the environment.

 This causes an inflammatory response in the body, ultimately leading to hives and swelling, particularly around the facial area.
 Swelling of the muzzle and the eyelids is also something you may notice, as well as red skin and irritated behavior in the dog.
 Many allergic reactions can worsen quickly, which can lead to vomiting, diarrhea, weakness, pale gums and even a collapse.
 Milder reactions can be easily resolved with minimal intervention, severe ones however, must be considered as an emergency situation.

 Sometimes the reason why your dog’s face is swollen stems from a problem with their teeth or mouth.
 A tooth abscess or other dental infection can easily penetrate beneath the gums and cause a pocket filled with puss.
 This ultimately leads to the poor dog’s face to swell, specially beneath the eyes.
 Other dental issues like broken teeth or oral injuries and periodontal disease may also case a swollen face.